-On one hand, as a quick-fire test, this is a fruitful method for forcing engagement and ensuring students pay attention throughout the lesson.
+On one hand, as a quick-fire test, this is a fruitful method for forcing engagement in hybrid classrooms and ensuring students pay attention throughout the lesson.
 On the other, it can also be an invaluable immediate feedback tool.
 For instance, the teacher can explore the answers to see how students are faring with a particular topic.
-If a large portion answers incorrectly, there’s clearly a lack of understanding, and revisiting a particular subject might be beneficial for the whole class or doing so privately with individual students can ensure everyone's on the same page.
+If a large portion answers incorrectly, there’s clearly a lack of understanding, and revisiting a particular subject might be beneficial for the whole class, or doing so privately with individual students can ensure everyone's on the same page.

 Embrace the technology at hand

 Hybrid classrooms can be exciting once the initial resistance wears off, particularly for primary school students.
-When combining, the futuristic nature of blended learning, and the continued merging of education and technology, and fun-to-use wireless microphone, some teachers report higher levels of engagement and enthusiasm among their students.
+When combining, the futuristic nature of blended learning and the continued merging of education and technology, and fun-to-use wireless microphone, some teachers report higher levels of engagement and enthusiasm among their students.

 With young people spending more and more time on digital devices, a hybrid classroom can prove to be a familiar environment that students are eager to use.
-Games can be played with the whole class, internet can be used for small research projects, some communication can take place in text form - bringing these activities inside the classroom can help bridge the gap between the 'real world' and education, as students apply their know-how and infatuation with technology to the classroom environment.
+Games can be played with the whole class, the internet can be used for small research projects, some communication can take place in text form - bringing these activities inside the classroom can help bridge the gap between the 'real world' and education, as students apply their know-how and infatuation with technology to the classroom environment.